When to shop this week's Black Friday sales for the best deals - NewsBreak

 Last year, stores went live with their best online sales Thursday evening, but even that caused problems because websites quickly became overloaded.

-So for 2021, they are starting earlier than ever, and in many cases, the big Black Friday sales are already underway.
+So, for 2021, sales start earlier than ever, and in many cases, the big Black Friday sales are already underway.

 They are holding back just a few deals for Thanksgiving this year, just to keep interest high.
 For instance, Best Buy will have rare $150 discounts on MacBook Airs starting Wednesday night.